scalableminds/zarrita/README.md

 **Here be dragons.** Zarrita is a minimal, exploratory implementation of the [Zarr version 3.0 core protocol](https://zarr-specs.readthedocs.io/en/core-protocol-v3.0-dev/protocol/core/v3.0.html).
 This is a technical spike only, not for production use.

-This README contains a doctest suite to verify basic functionality using local file system storage.
+This README contains a doctest suite to verify basic functionality.
+Both local and remote file systems are supported via [fsspec](https://filesystem-spec.readthedocs.io/en/latest/).

 Ensure blank slate: